cosmos/cosmos/GOVERNANCE_DOC.md

           throw

         else
-           retrieve votersList from txVote.ProposalID
+           retrieve votersList from txGovVote.ProposalID

-           if sender is in votersList under txVote.ValidatorPubKey then
+           if sender is in votersList under txGovVote.ValidatorPubKey then
             // sender has already voted with the Atoms bonded to ValidatorPubKey

             throw

            else
-            retrieve proposal from txVote.ProposalID
+            retrieve proposal from txGovVote.ProposalID
-            retrieve InitTotalVotingPower from txVote.ProposalID
+            retrieve InitTotalVotingPower from txGovVote.ProposalID

             if  (proposal.VotingStartBlock < 0) OR
                 (CurrentBlock > proposal.VotingStartBlock + initProcedure.VotingPeriod) OR
-                (proposal.VotingStartBlock < lastBondingBlock(sender, txVote.ValidatorPubKey) OR
+                (proposal.VotingStartBlock < lastBondingBlock(sender, txGovVote.ValidatorPubKey) OR
-                (proposal.VotingStartBlock < lastUnbondingBlock(sender, txVote.ValidatorPubKey) OR
+                (proposal.VotingStartBlock < lastUnbondingBlock(sender, txGovVote.ValidatorPubKey) OR
                 (proposal.Category AND proposal.Votes['Yes']/InitTotalVotingPower >= 2/3) then

                 // Throws if